yuki-kimoto/giblognet/README.md

 Open source. **All free**.

-Let's try GitPrep.
-If you like GitPrep, please share and talk about GitPrep in your community or your company.
+Let's try Giblog Net.
+If you like Giblog Net, please share and talk about Giblog Net in your community or your company.

-## A. Install and run GitPrep by embdded web server
+## A. Install and run Giblog Net by embdded web server

-GitPrep has its own web server.
-You can start GitPrep easily.
+Giblog Net has its own web server.
+You can start Giblog Net easily.

-### Create gitprep user
+### Create giblognet user

-Create a **gitprep** user.
+Create a **giblognet** user.
 This is not necessary, but recommended:

-    useradd gitprep
+    useradd giblognet
-    su - gitprep
+    su - giblognet
     cd ~

 ### Check if git is installed